Wednesday, April 10, 2019

 Geological map of the Silver Crown district

 I found it!!!
 Yes, the two-million ounce gold deposit at Copper King has even more ore.
-I
+Hausel

-was able to follow and map a fault that offsets the eastern edge of the ore deposit by dropping
+followed and mapped a fault that offsets the eastern edge of the ore deposit by dropping

 it down to the east.
 This means, there is more ore to be found under a blanket of gravel.
 How